 I have a friend whose daughter’s single goal was to become a pediatrician.
 She announced her goal at five years old, and with her family’s love and support, today is living her dream as a pediatrician in a children’s hospital.
 She lived her whole life interested in science, medicine, and learning how to truly care for others, and help them heal.
 Her goal was completely relevant to her future.

 Your child’s goals can be short or long term – the point of goal setting is to set them and help your child understand how to gather the resources to achieve them.
 Remember, it’s not the destination – it’s the process that is most rewarding.

 Goals give kids a very strong “why” to do something.
 Don’t be concerned if your child worries s/he may not achieve their goals; studies from Harvard University reveal that simply writing them down increases their chance of achieving them.

 You can help your child set goals by exposing them to everything possible.
-Marilyn Mosley, founder of Laurel Springs, believes that one of the best ways your can help your children visualize their path in life, is by seeing more of life itself.
+Marilyn Mosley, the founder of Laurel Springs, believes that one of the best ways you can help your children visualize their path in life is by seeing more of life itself.
 She believes that we are limited by what we can and can’t imagine, so expanding their vantage point, expands their possibilities.

 Start with the big picture goals with your child, and work your way down to your child’s yearly, semester and daily goals.
 Kids don’t always need to know what they will do for the rest of their lives; setting goals is a way to customize your child’s education and take them in the direction they want to go in life.